 That’s the view of Bennett & Philp compensation law specialist Mark O’Connor who says the operators are exploiting the state’s tough compensation laws which effectively discriminate against elderly abuse victims.

-Media reports stated ambulances were called 25,833 times for the 44,000 Queenslanders living in nursing homes during 2016-17.
+Media reports stated ambulances were called 25,833 times for the 44,000 Queenslanders living in aged care homes during 2016-17.
 It prompted State Health Minister Steven Miles to accuse many nursing homes of dumping residents in public hospitals to avoid paying for costly medical care.

 But Mark O’Connor says it’s worse than that.

-He says the figures clearly show nursing homes are delegating their responsibility to care for the elderly clients to public hospitals to save costs.
+He says the figures clearly show aged care homes are delegating their responsibility to care for the elderly clients to public hospitals to save costs.

 “I understand some nursing homes are often no longer using trained nurses or nurse aides but people who have a generic description such as “personal carers”.